Monitoring Tool

 Positive Impact Negative Impact

-Fair performance review Work anxiety
+Fair performance review because managers get actual work data Work anxiety increases due to tracking

 Understanding When Monitoring Works and Fails